•

 Submission Requirements

 Please follow submission directions carefully; if you do not complete all required information, your submission may not be complete.
-Please attend carefully to the cover letter requirements.
+Please carefully address the cover letter requirements.
 Each submission must contain a cover letter.
 The cover letter, at a minimum, must include how the manuscript aligns with the focus of the journal and the contribution it makes to existing knowledge in the field.
 Please clearly state the purpose of the paper and its expected contribution.
 Manuscripts will be reviewed for suitability to send to peer review.
 Any manuscripts that do not follow double-blind peer review requirements will be rejected.
 Additionally, authors are expected to submit manuscripts that have been carefully edited for academic English.
 Manuscripts that do not adhere to these guidelines will be returned.

 Open Researcher and Contributor ID (ORCID)